Borrow D&D Campaign Tips from Stonemaier Board Games

 Number 2, rather than blocking the heroes’ plan to simply march into the castle and talk to the earl, have their request be rejected, but it’s because the earl is planning his grand costume ball, which–with a little ingenuity–the heroes might be able to crash….

-3. The First Game Matters
+3. Make Sure the First Game Matters

 First impressions count for a lot, so ensure that your first adventure in the new campaign explores several elements the campaign will play with.